Yale Center for Teaching and Learning

 FASPSC Political Science

-Chetana is a third year student in the Political Science department.
-She is broadly interested in state formation processes, gender politics and political violence.
-Her research project looks at the state’s role in fostering systems of sexual labour and the violence associated with it.
+Chetana is a fourth year student in the Political Science department.
+She is broadly interested in state formation processes, gender and sexuality politics and political violence.
+Her research project looks at various states’ gender ideologies and their association with enforced hierarchies of different sexual relations (e.g. marriage, relations involving “sex workers”, same-sex relations, etc.).
 Her work draws insights from various disciplines, ranging from anthropology to economics.
-Outside of research, she enjoys reading contemporary fiction and dedicating a decent chunk of time to TV shows (current obsession: Bad Sisters).
+Outside of research, she enjoys reading contemporary fiction and watching mindless TV shows.
 As a Fellow, she is excited to work with graduates on their writing projects, and help them discover their writing styles.

 FASAST Astronomy